Brief Connect v2.5.x New Dashboard Infrastructure Release Notes

 - Create/Update required variables according to Admin Guide * Configuration Management * Application-Settings guide.

-AtlasOrganizationId(Atlas organisation ID)AtlasDevOpsAppId(Atlas OAuth service account client ID)AtlasDevOpsAppSecret(Atlas OAuth service account client secret; mark as secret and preferably source from Azure Key Vault)- Save
+-MainMongoDbType Atlas, add MongoDB Atlas variables: AtlasOrganizationId(Atlas organisation ID)AtlasDevOpsAppId(Atlas OAuth service account client ID)AtlasDevOpsAppSecret(Atlas OAuth service account client secret; mark as secret and preferably source from Azure Key Vault)- If deploying with

 - Open Azure DevOps and navigate to Pipelines -> Releases